Visas and migration

 If a child under the age of 18 will be travelling without one or both parents:

-- Form 1229 “Consent form to grant an Australian visa to a child under the age of 18 years” completed and signed by the non-travelling parent/s or legal guardian/s giving consent for the child to travel and certified true copies of the parents' passports bearing signatures or a statutory declaration from the parent/s giving their permission for travel. http://www.immi.gov.au/allforms/pdf/1229.pdf
+- Form 1229 “Consent form to grant an Australian visa to a child under the age of 18 years” completed and signed by the non-travelling parent/s or legal guardian/s giving consent for the child to travel and certified true copies of the parents\' passports bearing signatures or a statutory declaration from the parent/s giving their permission for travel. http://www.homeaffairs.gov.au/forms/Documents/1229.pdf

-- If a child is younger than 18 years of age and will stay in Australia with someone other than a parent, legal guardian or relative: a declaration signed by the person who will be responsible for the child Australia: http://www.immi.gov.au/allforms/pdf/1257.pdf
+- If a child is younger than 18 years of age and will stay in Australia with someone other than a parent, legal guardian or relative: a declaration signed by the person who will be responsible for the child in Australia: http://www.homeaffairs.gov.au/forms/Documents/1257.pdf

-The current application fee is 130 AUD.
+Please click here to see the current application fee.
 Please include credit card details in form 1419.
 The fee is not refundable if the application is refused or withdrawn (unless there are legal provisions for a refund in the Australian Migration Act).
 Please consider the requirements carefully before applying.
 Further information on fees and charges and payment methods is available at: Visa and Citizenship Charges.

 Please note that once the visa is granted the validity cannot be changed.
 If your travel plans change outside the visa validity a new application must be made and a new application fee paid.